-Aarey protest: 300 trees hacked, activists detained as Mumbai authorities cut down trees
+Aarey protest: Activists detained, section 144 imposed as Mumbai authorities cut down trees

 Mumbai, Oct 05: A number of activists continued protest during the wee hours of Saturday as authorities began cutting down trees at Mumbai's Aarey Colony for a metro car shed, hours after the Bombay High Court dismissed all petitions against the move.

 Around 200 people were detained as activists and locals gathered in large numbers to stop the cutting down of trees.
+Meanwhile, prohibitory orders under Section 144 clamped in the area near the metro-rail project site in Aarey Forest, Mumbai Police PRO tweeted.

 "Trees are being illegally cut at Aarey on Metro Depot plot.
 No tree can be cut for 15 days from permission.
 Permission has been uploaded on 04.10.19 at 4pm on MCGM website.
 Kindly stop this illegal act & book the illegal tree cutters." tweeted Zoru Bhathena, one of the petitioners in the Aarey matter.